hugol-v/hugol-v.github.io/_misc/schwarz-pick_denjoy-wolff.md

 ---

 Before we state the Schwarz–Pick lemma for the Poincaré metric, we'll need a couple of definitions.
-Since I used it in my master's thesis, I will present a slightly more general metric called the *Carathéodory–Riffen–Finsler (CRF) pseudometric*.
+I will present a slightly more general metric called the *Carathéodory–Riffen–Finsler (CRF) pseudometric*.
 We refer to the original papers by Harris [^harris1] [^harris2] for a more detailed discussion of this metric and its properties.
+What follows is adapted from my master's thesis.

 #### Definition